oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 This application is an implementation of Conway's Game of Life simulation (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) on a 4000 by 4000 grid.
 Please note that this a very simple and not-illustrative-of-the-real-world application, but it should serve well as a running example.
-The application takes as input a file specifying the inital state of the world, a file to output the final state of the world to and an integer declaring how many iterations of the simulation to run.
+The application takes as input a file specifying the inital state of the world, a file path to output the final state of the world to, and an integer declaring how many iterations of the simulation to run.

-The entire source code of the application follows, and it's here as a reference for reproduction of results, feel free to not read or understand it for now.
+The entire source code of the application follows, and it's here as a reference for reproduction of results.
+Feel free to skip past it, as there is no need to understand it in detail for now.

 ```java
 import java.io.BufferedReader;